devang-shah/places-to-eat/README.md

 # Where to Eat?

-Places at which we like to eat :knife_fork_plate:
+Places at which we like to eat :fork_and_knife:

 This repository has places to eat for the following cities: